oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Terms and Definitions

-This specification uses the terms "Holder", "Issuer", "Verifier", "Key Binding JWT" defined by [@!I-D.ietf-oauth-selective-disclosure-jwt].
+This specification uses the terms "Holder", "Issuer", "Verifier", "Key Binding", and "Key Binding JWT" defined by [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Verifiable Credential (VC):